ironhack-edu/temp-id-case-study/student-resources/css-selectors-advanced-lesson.md

 ## Description

-In this lesson you will use different CSS selectors to make your simple HTML file from the pre-work a bit more exciting.
+In this lesson you will use different [CSS selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) to make your simple HTML file from the pre-work a bit more exciting.
 You will first learn about some of the basic selectors and then progress onto advanced selectors, gaining understanding of when to use them and why.
 One of the goals of this lesson is to teach you to keep the HTML as tidy, clean, and compact as possible.
 CSS selectors will help you target elements without having to add classes everywhere, allowing for readable and clear HTML.

 ## Learning goals

 By the end of this lesson, you will be able to:

-- Understand why selectors are used in CSS
+- Understand why CSS selectors are used
-- Understand when to use different selectors and why
+- Understand when to use different CSS selectors and why
 - Select elements using basic selectors
 - Select elements combining different selectors
 - Select elements based on their relationship to other elements